 Rohrabacher (R-CA) fought vocally against the lease of

-web conferencing calls, but Li Ka-shing had one important thing going
+the ports, but Li Ka-shing had one important thing going

 for him, a lobbyist named Nancy Dorn from Texas.

 This seasoned foreign agent had been a Defense

 Assistant Secretary of the Army (Civil) under George

 Bush, Sr. Her responsibilities included matters associated